jamesbuckett/ckad-bootcamp/03-kubernetes-workloads.md

             This increases availability in case the node becomes unavailable.
     [CRITICAL] Deployment has PodDisruptionBudget
         · No matching PodDisruptionBudget was found
-            It's recommended to define a PodDisruptionBudget to avoid unexpected downtime during Kubernetes maintenance operations, such as when draining a node.
+            It's recommended to define a PodDisruptionBudget to avoid unexpected downtime during Kubernetes maintenance operations
+            Such as when draining a node.
 ```

 </p>